 15 drops clove oil

 Fill a clean squirt bottle with 2 tablespoons alcohol and 1 quart water.
 Saturate the dandelions with the mixture, being certain to wet all the leaves.
 The rubbing alcohol will draw out moisture, killing the plant.
 For best results, apply the mixture on a sunny day, avoiding grass and other plants.

 9. Use baking soda and vinegar to kill weeds in driveway and sidewalk cracks.

 Baking soda is great for killing weeds in driveway or sidewalk cracks.

 Sprinkle a bit of baking soda directly on the weeds then spray on vinegar.
 A chemical reaction will occur, and the weeds will begin to shrivel and die.
 This solution works best when weeds are growing fast in the spring and fall.

-10. Make your own all-natural weed killer with vinegar, salt and dish soap.
+10. Make your own natural weed killer with vinegar, salt, and dish soap.

 1 gallon pure white vinegar